Skip to main content

 Software as a Service (SaaS)

-SaaS allows users to subscribe to a fully functioning software service that is run and managed by the service provider, said Goldstein.
+SaaS allows users to subscribe to a fully functioning software service that is run and managed by the service provider, Goldstein said.

 With SaaS, the end-user only has to focus on how they will use that particular piece of software within their business.
 They don’t have to think about how the service is maintained or how infrastructure is managed.
 An example of SaaS is Microsoft Office 365, in which all Microsoft Office applications are available in a browser without installing them on a local computer.